Why can’t scheduling playdates be simple?

 2. Where should these playdates take place, my house, theirs or the park?
 Did I mention I’m old school?
 I don’t quite like the idea of inviting complete strangers to my house.
 I’m not one of those people who invite everyone over all the time.
 Maybe I’m strange, you can say it, (Trust me it wont be there first time I’ve heard that), but I just don’t like the idea one bit.

 3. How long should a playdate last?
 One, two, three hours?
 Like most moms, my life is crazy and time is limited.
 But I just don’t know what’s a realistic timeframe for a playdate.
+And let’s not mention adding one more thing to try to get out of the house on time for.

 I’m a talker, I can talk to just about anyone…